harrowm/pouch-form/README.md

+This is a simple form using bootstrap 4 and reactstrap.
+The telephone number component has some issues which will need to be reviewed in time.

+If the app is offline then then intro text changes at the top of the page.

+To save data, its first saved (encrypted) into a local pouchdb then replicated across to a couchdb on the server.
+In this demo the server is the same machine.
+The URL is hardcoded in showResults.js.

+To install couchdb on your local machine follow the guide at pouchdb.com/guides/setup-couchdb.com: sudo apt-get install couchdb curl localhost:5984 // check service up ok npm install -g add-cors-to-couchdb add-cors-to-couchdb

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>